Molybdenum-99 Program

 How are proposals selected?

-All timely applications that satisfactorily pass the initial compliance review will be eligible for a comprehensive merit review.
-Prior to conducting the comprehensive merit review, an initial review will be performed to determine whether: (1) the applicant is eligible for award; (2) the information required by the FOA has been submitted; (3) all other mandatory requirements of the FOA are satisfied; and (4) the proposed project is responsive to the program objectives of the FOA.
-This review will be a thorough, consistent, and objective examination of applications based on the pre-established evaluation criteria set forth in the FOA.
-Each application will be evaluated on the strengths and weaknesses it exhibits in relation to scientific and technological merit; technical approach; and business strategy and management capabilities.
+All timely applications under the previous FOA that satisfactorily passed the initial compliance review were eligible for a comprehensive merit review.
+Prior to conducting the comprehensive merit review, an initial review was performed to determine whether: (1) the applicant is eligible for award; (2) the information required by the FOA has been submitted; (3) all other mandatory requirements of the FOA are satisfied; and (4) the proposed project is responsive to the program objectives of the FOA.
+This review is a thorough, consistent, and objective examination of applications based on the pre-established evaluation criteria set forth in the FOA.
+Each application was evaluated on the strengths and weaknesses it exhibited in relation to scientific and technological merit; technical approach; and business strategy and management capabilities.

 How may assistance be used?